Agnes Arber: Philosophical studies

-During the Second World War Arber found it difficult to maintain her small laboratory, as supplies were becoming more difficult to obtain.
+During the Second World War Arber found it difficult to maintain her small laboratory, due to health problems and supplies were becoming more difficult to obtain.
+Further, she did not believe it was "fair to her neighbours" to have flammable laboratory materials in her home while there was a danger of wartime bombing.
 This led to her decision to stop performing laboratory work and to concentrate more on philosophical and historical issues.
 Arber published work on historical botanists, including a comparison between Nehemiah Grew and Marcello Malpighi in 1942, John Ray in 1943 and Sir Joseph Banks in 1945.

 Arber had been introduced to the work of Goethe while at school and remained fascinated by his ideas about botany.
-In 1946 she published Goethe's Botany, a translation of Goethe's Metamorphosis of Plants (1790) and Georg Christoph Tobler's (1757–1812) Die Natur with an introduction and interpretation of the texts.

-The Natural Philosophy of Plant Form, published in 1950 has been considered the most important of Arber's books.
+In 1946 she published Goethe's Botany, a translation of Goethe's Metamorphosis of Plants (1790) and Georg Christoph Tobler's (1757–1812) Die Natur with an introduction and interpretation of the texts.The Natural Philosophy of Plant Form, published in 1950 has been considered the most important of Arber's books.
 It has been described as "a magisterial survey of two thousand years of biological tradition".
 Arber discusses the processes behind forming a concept from research and examines the philosophy of plant morphology.
 Arber uses this to examine the structure of flowering plants, and proposes the partial-shoot theory of the leaf.
 According to this theory, each element of the plant is a shoot or a partial shoot.
 Leaves are partial shoots that show reduced growth capacity.
-She mentions: “the leaf is a partial-shoot, revealing an inherent urge towards becoming a whole shoot, but never actually attaining this goal, since radial symmetry and the capacity for apical growth suffer inhibition”.
+She mentions: "the leaf is a partial-shoot, revealing an inherent urge towards becoming a whole shoot, but never actually attaining this goal, since radial symmetry and the capacity for apical growth suffer inhibition".
 The parallelism of leaf and shoot dates back to Goethe, who first described compound leaves as in "reality branches, the buds of which cannot develop, since the common stalk is too frail".
 For Arber, compound leaves are clusters of united partial-shoots.
 Recent developmental genetic evidence has supported aspects of the partial shoot-theory of the leaf, especially in the case of compound leaves.